Dallas County, Iowa Records

 The Dallas County Courthouse is located in Adel, Iowa.
 Dallas County was attached to Polk County and Mahaska County for a breif time prior to organization March 1, 1847.
 Some early records may be found there.
 Learn More About State of Iowa Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Dallas county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Dallas County Recorder's Office has Birth / Death Records from 1880, has Marriage Records from 1847 and has Land Records from 1850. he County Recorder's Office maintains official records of documents affecting title to real estate.
 Every real estate transaction that takes place begins in the Recorder's Office.
 One of the major duties of the office is the management of public records.
 As a result, accuracy and preservation of records are a must in the Recorder's Office.
 In addition to real estate transactions, the Recorder's Office issues titles and liens; records veterans discharge papers; processes passport applications; accepts marriage applications and issues the subsequent license; issues certified copies of birth, death and marriage records as well as other numerous duties.